gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/mcp-overview.md

 - **Prompts (optional)** – Versioned prompt templates the server can store for reuse across models or projects.
 - **Policies (optional)** – Limits and safety checks (rate, depth, authentication) the server enforces around each tool call.

-### Server Workflow
+### MCP Transports

-1. **Client sends a request to the model (host):** The end user or application submits a natural-language query or task to the AI model running in the MCP Host environment.
-2. **Model requests tools/data from the MCP server:** The model analyzes the request and determines if it needs external data or tool execution.
-It formulates a tool call or data query, which the MCP Client forwards to the MCP Server.
-3. **Server executes the tool, returns results in a standard format:** The MCP Server authenticates the request, runs the appropriate tool or data operation (e.g., database query, API call), and formats the output in a way the model can easily consume.
-4. **Model incorporates results and responds to the client:** The model integrates the tool output or data into its response, generating a final answer or action that is sent back to the original client or user.
+MCP supports multiple transport protocols for communication between clients and servers, including:

+- HTTP/HTTPS (streamable) – Standard web protocols, often with streaming support for real-time, scalable communication.
+- stdio – Lightweight transport for local or containerized setups, where the client and server share the same runtime.

+This workshop uses stdio for MCP communication to avoid network overhead—ideal for local use.
+In production, however, MCP servers are deployed in the cloud and should use HTTPS for scalability and security.

 ## Real-World Applications

-- **Enterprise Data Integration:** Connect LLMs to databases, CRMs, internal tools
+- **Enterprise Data Integration:** Connect LLMs to databases, CRMs, internal tools.
-- **Agentic AI:** Enable autonomous agents with tool access
+- **Agentic AI:** Enable autonomous agents with tool access.
-- **Multi-modal Apps:** Combine text, image, and audio tools
-- **Live Data:** Bring real-time data into AI interactions

 ## MCP in the Zava Sales Agent